 - from 11pm on nights when the premises trades after 1am

 - for at least 1 hour after the premises closes (this includes the 30 minute 'grace period' that commences at closing time).

-Licensees that trade after 1am within the Brisbane City Council area must comply with security to patron ratios under the Liquor Regulation 2002.
+Licensees that trade after 1am within the BCC area must comply with security to patron ratios under the Liquor Regulation 2002.
 (This condition does not apply on nights where the premises close by 1am.)

 Number of patrons at licensed premises

 Number of crowd controllers required on premises

 Every 250 patrons over 500 patrons (or part thereof)

 + 1 (minimum) additional